orfeasa/advent-of-code-2021/README.md

 ## New Day

-To generate the directory for the current day, save your browser cookie in a file called `cookie.txt` and run the new day script:
+To generate the directory for the current day, save your browser cookie in a file called `cookie.txt` at the root level and run the new day script:

 ```sh
 ./new_day.sh